yigitkarakurt/MyChatSwiftUI-Firebase/README.md

-# MyChatSwiftUI-Firebase
+MyChatSwiftUI App

-A messaging application that allows the user to instantly send messages and create a profile.
+This is a messaging app built using Firebase that allows users to create profiles and send messages to other users.

+Features

+* User authentication with Firebase Authentication
+* User profile creation and editing
+* Real-time messaging using Firebase Cloud Firestore
+* Notification of new messages using Firebase Cloud Messaging